Tax rates

 Fyrir útreikning á tryggingagjaldi o.fl. = To calculate the payroll (leave this blank).

 There is a joint taxation website for detailed information for those moving and working between the Nordic countries.
-Here you will find more information about joint tax arrangements and a forum to ask questions.
+Here you will find more information on joint tax arrangements and a forum for asking questions.